Nike Boys Lacrosse Camp at Berry College Mount Berry, Georgia

 Campers are supervised 24 hours a day.
 The staff live in the dormitories with the campers and participate in evening activities.
 Drugs, alcohol and tobacco are strictly prohibited, and constitute, along with general misconduct, grounds for dismissal from camp without a refund.

-• Campers stay 2-per room in East Mary Hall and are assigned by age and roommate requests
+• Campers stay 2-per room in West Mary Hall and are assigned by age and roommate requests

 Facilities - Ford Field